sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/7-SQL-Commands/9-GROUP-BY.md

 ## `GROUP BY` multiple columns
+tldr, grouping criteria by multiple columns.
 This is not something very different or fundamental.
 We use "serial matching" (i.e. concatenated value or concatenated similarity hashes) of columns as the grouping criteria, instead of just one column.

 Syntax: